zsyJosh/ShiyuZhao-homepage/content/research/molecule_retreival/index.md

 ---
-title: End-to-end Small Molecule Entity Discovery
+title: "End-to-end Small Molecule Entity Discovery"
-summary: A model-agnostic enhancement pipeline for small molecule property prediction.
-It uses a encoder and a retriever to retrieve similar molecules out of the whole dataset as supportive evidence
+summary: "A model-agnostic enhancement pipeline for small molecule property prediction.
+It uses a encoder and a retriever to retrieve similar molecules out of the whole dataset as supportive evidence.
 It also introduces a refinement stage to utilize only supportive evidence for downstream task.
-It will sealed as a toolkit.
+It will sealed as a toolkit."
 tags:
   - computational biology
 date: '2022-05-15T00:00:00Z'